securze/company/services.md

 ---

 # What services we offer you
-We provide IT Security Services to our customer to protect their critical data from attacker/ malicious user by identifying vulnerability in their network and application.
-Services such as VAPT audits, Security gap analysis, Web Application Security audits (WAPT), System audits, and Network security audits and so on.
+We provide IT Security Services to our customer to protect their critical data from attacker/ malicious user by identifying vulnerability in their Web Applications, Android Applications and API.

 <script type="text/javascript">
     (function(c,l,a,r,i,t,y){